Cezary Stefańczyk

-Cezary Stefańczyk (born February 21, 1984) is a Polish footballer who plays as a defender for Warta Działoszyn.
+Cezary Stefańczyk (born 21 February 1984) is a Polish professional footballer who plays as a defender for Warta Działoszyn.

 Career

-Club

 In June 2011, he joined ŁKS Łódź on a one-year contract.
-After a half-year spell with Łódź, he terminated his contract and returned to his former team Zawisza Bydgoszcz in the early February 2012.
+After a half-year spell with Łódź, he terminated his contract and returned to his former team Zawisza Bydgoszcz in early February 2012.

 On 17 August 2020, he returned to his hometown club RKS Radomsko in the fourth-tier III liga.